bernhardAxonIvy/doc/source/engine-guide/integration/single-sign-on/web-application-firewall/index.rst

 and supports Single Sign-on (SSO).

 Most WAF or IAM systems allow to configure a way how the user name of the identified user is transmitted to the web applications.
-With Axon Ivy Engine a typical system landscape will look like this:
+With |ivy-engine| a typical system landscape will look like this:

 |